dhbradshaw/minimal-es6-npm-package/README.md

 # Minumum Viable ES6 NPM Package

 ## Why create minimum viable es6 npm package repo?
-A minmimum viable npm package can be very small -- just create a package.json with a name and a version in a folder and upload.
+A minimum viable npm package is very simple -- just create a package.json with a name and a version in a folder and upload.

 However, if you want to write in es6, then you probably want to still publish in es5.
 This adds a little complexity.